martinjos/rb3_driver/README.md

 ---------------------------------------------------

 No, it's just a normal program.
 You just compile the program, and run it (as a normal user), giving the name of the MIDI output device as an argument.
+If you run the program with no arguments, it will scan your system and display a list of MIDI output devices (to the console).

-It should automatically detect the correct USB device, provided that the keytar dongle is plugged in.
+It should automatically detect the correct USB (input) device, provided that the keytar dongle is plugged in.

+Most systems will have at least one built-in MIDI output device that corresponds to your sound card's or operating system's built-in MIDI synthesizer.
+If you install MIDI Yoke on Windows, it provides a set of 8 virtual MIDI output devices that send all their data to the corresponding virtual MIDI input device (which has the same number but "In" instead of "Out").

 What are the dependencies / how do I compile it?